 Ocean current profiles provide the motion of the ocean at different levels in the water column.
 This information is essential for assessing oil spill dispersal, search and rescue, stresses on offshore platforms, and validation for ocean models.
 These data are currently acquired from downward-looking, buoy- or cage-mounted systems.
 On offshore oil platforms, the current profiles may be downward looking from a number of levels in the water column, or upward-looking from a bottom-mounted system.

-Most buoys use Doppler profiler technology as the primary sensor for collection of ocean current profile data.
+Most buoys use ADCP (AcousticAcousticAcousticDopplerAcoustic Current Profiler) technology as the primary sensor for collection of ocean current profile data.
 They emit short-duration, high-frequency pulses of acoustic energy along narrow beams.
-Scatterers (assumed to be passive nekton and plankton) within the water column return the backscattered energy and the instruments resolve the along-beam Doppler frequency shifts into orthogonal earth coordinates to obtain ocean currents at various levels in the water column.
+Scatterers (assumed to be passive nekton and plankton) within the water column return the backscattered energy and the instruments resolve the along-beam Doppler frequency shifts into orthogonal earth coordinates to obtain ocean currents at various levels in the water column.ADCP with 150kHz or 75kHz are generally used independently or along with the buoy system to profile the required depth of measurement.

 4.3.12 Salinity

 Salinity is required to initialize ocean models that provide ocean forecasts and predict ocean circulations (which are largely density driven).
 Salinity is usually derived from measurements of the conductivity of seawater.
 Some instruments provide the salinity directly (through internal calculations) and others provide the conductivity, temperature and depth required to calculate the salinity.
 Salinity measurements are based on the practical salinity scale using the empirical relationship between the salinity and conductivity of seawater (although a new international thermodynamic equation of seawater-2010 (TEOS-10) was recently endorsed by the Intergovernmental Oceanographic Commission of UNESCO through its Assembly Resolution XXV-7).
-The salinity units are reported in practical salinity units.
+The salinity units are reported in practical salinity unit.
+Measurement of conductivity is carried by two types of sensing methodology a) by using a inductive coil to sense the amount of conductive ions b) to take a known amount of sea water in a glass tube and measure the conductivity by measuring the change in resistance of the platinum electrode Bio fouling in the instrument is a limiting factor to provide an accurate salinity measurement from the moored buoy.

 4.3.13 Precipitation

-Siphon raingauges have been installed on some moored buoys.raingauges
+Siphon raingauges have been installedIn order to eliminate the effectPrecipitation measurements with large spatial coverage are very critical for climate related studies.
+Freshwater fluxes are indirect measure of buoy movementlocal latent heating, which drives atmospheric circulation. .
+Precipitation is collected in rain data the a catchment funnel and drains into a measuring tube which has a capacitive type statictransducer that provides the linear output.
+Self siphon process empties the measuring tube once it is filled.
+Siphon rain gaugesSiphon rain gauges are gauges have been installed in the buoy systems.The sampling interval is 1Hz for calculation of rain rate.These sensors are slightly affected due to the electromagnetic field generated by the transmission antennae and sufficient clearance space to be provided. on some moored buoys.

 4.3.14 Solar radiation measurements

 Solar radiation is an important influence on physical, biological and chemical processes near the air–sea interface, and is therefore of interest to scientists and engineers.
 Solar radiation measurements taken at the surface have been used to calibrate visible range radiometers aboard satellites.
 The sensor is placed as high as possible on the platform to avoid shadows.
-Solar radiative flux is measured in watts per square metre and photosynthetically active radiation is measured in micromols per square metre per second.
+Solar radiative flux is measured in watts per square metre and photosynthetically active radiation is measured in micromols per square metre per second.Buoy sytems are equipped with long wave and short wave radiation sensors with analog and serial outputs

 4.3.15 Visibility